jcbm/notes/Domain_modeling_made_functional(Wlaschin, Scott)/Ch_01_Introducing_Domain_Driven_Design.md

 ### Getting the Contexts Right

-one of the most important challenges of a domain-driven design is to get context boundaries right Not an exact science - guidelines:
+One of the most critical challenges of a domain-driven design is to determine the right context boundaries.

+Not an exact science - Guidelines:
 - Listen to the domain experts.
 - Pay attention to existing team and department boundaries.
 - Focus on the “bounded” part of a bounded context - be aware of scope creep